muhammad1928/DockerMastering/DockerMastering/OptimizingDocker/intro.md

 ```bash
 docker images
 ```
-You’ll notice that the ```bash node-multi-stage-app``` image is much smaller than it would have been if it included all the build dependencies.
+You’ll notice that the ``` node-multi-stage-app``` image is much smaller than it would have been if it included all the build dependencies.

 ## 9. Clean Up